Yeashin1236/Yeashin1236/README.md

 # @ArafatTraders

 ## 🚀 About Me
-- 🎓 Master’s in Business Analytics & Big Data Systems at the Higher School of Economics (Graduate School of Business), Moscow, Russia**.
+- 🎓 Master’s in Business Analytics & Big Data Systems at the Higher School of Economics (Graduate School of Business), Moscow, Russia.
 - 🎓 Bachelor’s in Accounting and Information Systems at the United International University (School of Economics and Business), Dhaka, Bangladesh.
 - 📊 Three years experience in **Accounting & Finance** in the **Maritime Industry**.
 - 🏗️ Business Knowledge in **Hardware & Household Industry, Maritime Industry & Agricultural Ventures**.